anhtunguyen98/LLM-SWP/README.md

 # MLM Training Script

-This repository contains a script for training a masked language model (MLM) using a provided dataset.
-The training script leverages the `mlm.py` Python file and can be executed using the included Bash script.
+This repository contains a script for training a BERT using a provided dataset.

 ## Prerequisites